bparanj/coding-skill/_posts/2020-01-30-technical-phone-screen-tips.md

 ### Silence

 The first is not talking.
-A candidate will be asked a question, and it goes dead silent for five minutes.
+A candidate will be asked a question and it goes dead silent for five minutes.
 And there's still nothing.
 And the interviewer will say, well, could you tell me what you're thinking now?
 And they'll get a quick, okay, yeah, just one sec.
 Another five minutes of no talking.
 This is not good.

 Make sure you have a dialogue with your interviewer.
 Now even if you have said just a couple things with the interviewer you want to make sure it's a full two-way dialogue.
 An example of a mistake here would be, they ask you a question, and you immediately start coding.
 You don't want to do that.
 You don't fully understand the question yet.

-Make sure you go back to the interviewer, ask some followup questions.
+Make sure you ask some followup questions.
 Make sure you understand the question properly, so they could give you hints.
 They could say, oh, no, it's not actually this problem.
 We're trying to solve another problem instead.
 And that way when you solve a problem, you're solving the right one.

 Likewise, you'll want to give them some high level ideas about what you're going to do with your coding.
 And then they can give you feedback, that seems like a reasonable direction or they might say, I think you might want to be thinking about this differently.
 You haven't thought about this scenario.
 So the more you have a conversation with them, the better.

 ### Not Prepared

 One of the other big mistakes is just not being prepared.
 Not having your Skype connection set up beforehand.
-Not having the technology knowledge you're supposed to have and just not being ready for the interview.
+Not having the technology knowledge you're supposed to have and not being ready for the interview.

 ### Failing to Highlight Your Strengths

 The last thing is not highlighting your strengths in your resume.
 So you might have thought when writing your resume, that it would be a good idea to put in any language you've ever touched as a language you're proficient in.
 But this is a mistake.

 Let's say you've coded just a little bit in PHP.
-You used it once for a project four years ago.
-And now, during the actual phone screen, they're going to say, could you code up this algorithm in PHP.
+During the actual phone screen, they're going to say, could you code up this algorithm in PHP.
 That can be really bad if you can't program in PHP.
 You have to say something like: Well, I'm actually not that proficient in PHP, let's switch to another language.

 And if you do that a couple of times, that's going to be problematic, because they're going to ask what part of this resume is accurate?
-But it's also a mistake because you've just shown a weakness, because you didn't know a language that was on your resume.
+But it's also a mistake because you've just shown a weakness.
+Because you didn't know a language that was on your resume.
 If you had put it on your resume that you weren't proficient in PHP.
 But that you were proficient in Java, you would have set yourself up for success.
 So this is where the resume ties in well with the technical phone screen.